spazznolo/spazznolo.github.io/_posts/2023-05-17-goalie-performance-1.md

 </p>
 <p>
 <h5>Step Two</h5>
 The second step is to update the prior with each goalie's career results.
 Here, if a goalie has only faced a few shots, their expected save percentage will shrink towards the mean of the prior distribution and the uncertainty (represented by variance in their distribution) will remain high.
-Essentially the distribution will still resemble the prior's.
-As a goalie faces more and more shots, the uncertainty of their expected save percentage decreases.
+Essentially the distribution will still resemble the prior.
+As a goalie faces more shots, the uncertainty of their expected save percentage decreases.
 </p>
 <p>
 It is quite easy to update the prior with observed goalie results.
-All you need to do is add the observed success and failures to the beta's hyperparameters.
+All you need to do is add the observed success and failures (again, these are just saves and shots) to the beta's hyperparameters.
 </p>
 <p>
 As an example, let's plot the posterior distributions for two 24 year old goalies - Jake Oettinger and Jeremy Swayman.